Health Hub Doctors Morayfield is running a Flu Immunisation Clinic with private $19.99 and Government-funded flu vaccines available NOW!

-Appointments for the Flu Shot can be made online through our website, through the HotDoc App, in person at reception or by calling 07 5322 4900.
+Appointments for the above eligibility group are now available to book online through our website, through the HotDoc App, in person at reception or by calling 07 5322 4900.

 When booking online through our website, please select the “Flu Immunisation Clinic” column.